Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 Allison knew that smile: It was the one Xiù used when things weren’t completely okay in her head.
 She crouched down next to the bath and they traded a slightly soapy kiss. "...How was it?"

 Xiù sighed.
 "Harrowing.
-They went through… well, a lot."
+They went through... well, a lot."

 "I bet.
 Where the hell *were* they?"